jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 3.022650 3.693640 1.556342 3.665077
 {% endhighlight %}

-This completes step 1.
+All seems good, this completes step 1.
 But just to get a sense of what our example model actually looks like before we start scoring, a simple viz:

 {% highlight r %}
 library(ggplot2)